About the Historic Properties Commission:

-Established in 1977, the Alamance County Historic Properties Commission is an 11-member advisory board that deals with the active preservation and designation of Alamance County’s historic sites.
+Established in 1977, the Alamance County Historic Properties Commission is an 9-member advisory board that attends to the active preservation and designation of Alamance County’s historic resources.

 Identify, Educate, and Preserve